 Cleaning the Pt Electrode(s) Before Initial Characterization and Surface Roughening

+Next, submerge the electrode tip of the device in a 500 millimolar perchloric acid solution that also contains a platinum wire counter electrode and mercury sulfate reference [1].

+Talent submerges the electrode tip of the device in a perchloric acid solution containing a platinum wire counter electrode and mercury reference sulfate electrode.

+Connect one electrode or several short electrodes of a multielectrode device together as the working electrode [1].
+Then, connect the working, counter, and reference electrodes to the potentiostat [2].
+Authors, will one electrode or several electrodes be used in the video?

+Talent connects the electrode of a multielectrode device.

+Talent connects the working, counter and reference electrodes to the potentiostat.

 To electrochemically clean the surface of electrodes by repetitive potential cycling, first open the EC-Lab software of a potentiostat [1].
 To apply cyclic voltammograms, or CVs to the electrodes, press the plus sign to add electrochemical technique under the Experiment tab.
 In the pop-up window, Insert techniques will appear [2].

-Talent approaches the potentiostat and opens the software on the computer.

-SCREEN: To be provided by the authors.
-Authors, please upload this screen capture to your project page.

 Click on Electrochemical techniques.
 When it expands, click on Voltamperometric techniques.
 When that expands, double click on Cyclic Voltammetry – CV [1].

-SCREEN: To be provided by the authors.
-Authors, please upload this screen capture to your project page.

 In the Experiment window, fill in the appropriate parameters [1-TXT].

-SCREEN: To be provided by the authors.
-Authors, please upload this screen capture to your project page.
-TEXT: See text for parameters.

-Next, submerge the electrode tip of the device in a 500 millimolar perchloric acid solution that also contains a platinum wire counter electrode and mercury sulfate reference [1].

-Talent submerges the electrode tip of the device in a perchloric acid solution containing a platinum wire counter electrode and mercury reference sulfate electrode.

-Connect one electrode or several short electrodes of a multielectrode device together as the working electrode [1].
-Then, connect the working, counter, and reference electrodes to the potentiostat [2].
-Authors, will one electrode or several electrodes be used in the video?

-Talent connects the electrode of a multielectrode device.

-Talent connects the working, counter and reference electrodes to the potentiostat.

 In the Experiment window of the EC-Lab software, press Advanced settings on the left.
 Under Advanced settings, select Electrode configuration = CE to ground [1].
 Connect the working, counter and reference electrode to the instrument leads as shown on the Electrode connection diagram [2].

-SCREEN: To be provided by the authors.
-Authors, please upload this screen capture to your project page.

-Talent connects the working, counter and reference electrodes to the instrument leads.

 Press the Run button to begin the experiment.
 Perform repetitive potential cycles until the voltammograms visually appear to overlap from one cycle to the next, which typically occurs after 50 to 200 CVs [1].

+Talent approaches the potentiostat and opens the software on the computer.

 SCREEN: To be provided by the authors.
 Authors, please upload this screen capture to your project page.
+TEXT: See text for parameters.

 Electrochemical Characterization of the Electrode Surface Before Roughening

 To perform the electrochemical characterization, submerge the electrode tip of the device in a beaker of deoxygenated 500 millimolar perchloric acid that also contains a platinum wire counter electrode and mercury sulfate reference electrode [1].

 Talent submerges the electrode tip of the device in a beaker of perchloric acid containing a platinum wire counter electrode and mercury reference sulfate electrode.

+Talent connects the working, counter and reference electrodes to the instrument leads.

 Under the Experiment tab in the EC-Lab software, press the plus sign to add electrochemical technique.
 In the pop-up window, Insert techniques will appear [1].

-SCREEN: To be provided by the authors.
-Authors, please upload this screen capture to your project page.

 Click on Electrochemical techniques.
 When it expands, click on Voltamperometric techniques.
 When that expands, double click on Cyclic Voltammetry – CV [1].

-SCREEN: To be provided by the authors.
-Authors, please upload this screen capture to your project page.

 In the Experiment window, fill in the appropriate parameters [1-TXT].
+Under Advanced settings, select Electrode configuration = CE to ground [1].
+Connect the working, counter and reference electrodes to the instrument leads as shown on the Electrode connection diagram [2].
+Press the Run button to begin the experiment.

 SCREEN: To be provided by the authors.
 Authors, please upload this screen capture to your project page.
 TEXT: See text for parameters.